cplett/cplett.github.io/page/crest/3-constained.md

 # Constraints

-For electronically more complex systems like transition metal complexes, and in case you want to preserve certain structure motifs, *e.g.* a transition state, **CREST** provides the possibility to contrain certain bonds, dihedral, and torsion angles.
+For more electronically complex systems, such as transition metal complexes, or if you wish to preserve specific structural motifs (e.g., a transition state), **CREST** offers the option to constrain certain bonds, dihedrals, and torsion angles.

-For this, a file with similar format to the **xtb** input can be provided with the **--cinp** flag:
+To do this, you can provide a file with a format similar to the **xtb** input using the **--cinp** flag:

 ```bash
 crest struc.xyz --cinp <FILE>
 ```

-All possible contraints are listed in the [documentation](https://xtb-docs.readthedocs.io/en/latest/xcontrol.html#fixing-constraining-and-confining).
+All possible constraints are listed in the [documentation](https://xtb-docs.readthedocs.io/en/latest/xcontrol.html#fixing-constraining-and-confining).

-{% include note.html content='The exact fixing of atoms is currently not possible due to instabilities during the MD and MTD simulations.'%}
+{% include note.html content='Exact atom fixing is currently not possible due to instabilities during MD and MTD simulations.' %}

-To easify the manual definition of constraints, **CREST** provides the possibility to automatically generate the required input file.
-For this, the **--constrain <atomlist>** keyword can be used, where **<atomlist>** defines the index of the atoms to be contrained, *e.g.*:
+To simplify the manual definition of constraints, **CREST** offers the option to automatically generate the required input file.
+For this, the **--constrain <atomlist>** keyword can be used, where **<atomlist>** defines the indices of the atoms to be constrained, *e.g.*:

 ```bash
 crest struc.xyz --contrain 1-5,8,12
 ```

-This results in a **.xcontrol.sample** file that can be renamed and used as input for the **CREST** run.
+This results in a **.xcontrol.sample** file, which can be renamed and used as input for the **CREST** run.
-Further, **CREST** provides the possibility to contrain certain interaction motifs automatically.
-For example, **--cmetal** contrains the bonds of a metal with all ligands to prevent unwanted behaviour during the MD and MTD simulations.
-Further, information can be found in the [documentation](https://crest-lab.github.io/crest-docs/page/examples/example_4.html).
+Additionally, **CREST** provides the option to automatically constrain certain interaction motifs.
+For example, **--cmetal** constrains the bonds between a metal and all ligands to prevent unwanted behavior during MD and MTD simulations.
+More information can be found in the [documentation](https://crest-lab.github.io/crest-docs/page/examples/example_4.html).

-As an example, consider the transition state of the oxidative addition of benzene to a Ir catalyst:
+As an example, consider the transition state of the oxidative addition of benzene to an Ir catalyst:

 <!-- Tab links -->
 <div class="tab card">